 B. When using a launcher-style arrow rest

-It means that the odd-colored fletching of your arrow has to point down instead of up.
-Although the launcher-style arrow rest is relatively common, it has aged and lost favor over time.
+The odd-colored fletching of your arrow has to point down instead of up for the ‘prong’ and down for the ‘blade’ type.
+Although the launcher-style arrow rest is relatively common, for some enthusiasts, it has aged and lost favor over time.

-However, if you are among those compound bow archers that use it, you probably notice that it has two prongs that hold up the arrow.
+However, if you are among those compound bow archers who use it, you probably notice that it has two prongs that hold up the arrow.
+For the blade type, it is one “prong,” forked at the end.

-Launcher-style arrow rest prongs typically come in single or two-piece prongs wherein its single thin blade gets into contact with the arrow’s shaft to help it in place before releasing it.
+Launcher-style arrow rest prongs typically come in single or two-pieces wherein its single/double thin blade/s gets into contact with the arrow’s shaft to help it in place before releasing it.

-Sadly, the prongs of the launcher-style arrow rest don’t automatically fold down and are not as enclosed as whisker biscuits which is a contributing factor as to why more archers don’t use them anymore.
+Sadly, the prongs of the launcher-style arrow rest don’t automatically fold down and are not as enclosed as whisker biscuits, which is a contributing factor as to why some archers don’t use them.

-Nevertheless, please note that it would be best for you never to position the arrow’s index vane up so to avoid any shooting inaccuracy that may hurt your archery skills.
+Nevertheless, please note that it would be best to position the arrow’s index vane up for the blade type and down for the 2-prong to avoid any shooting inaccuracy that may hurt your archery skills.

 Now that you know what position your arrow’s odd-colored fletching must be when you shoot it from a compound bow, you won’t take too much time figuring out whether you have the correct arrow placement.